2014 grant recipients

-The Board of Trustees recently authorized grants totaling $30,600 to support pro bono programs and projects that promote the public understanding of the law to the following agencies.
-These funds were distributed in early 2013.
+The Board of Trustees recently authorized grants totaling $40,000 to support pro bono programs and projects that promote the public understanding of the law to the following agencies.
+These funds will be distributed in early 2014.

 Education Law Center